redbluesquare/DevOps-Course-Workshop-Module-11-Security/Scenarios/Alpha_Organisation/apollo.md

 Key activities it supports:

 - International nomenclature is updated every three months.
 It's published to a Github repo which is pulled onto the Apollo server manually.
-- Servicing information requests from external collaborators are accepted by email through the Secure Email Communication Convention (SECC).
+- Servicing information requests from external collaborators are accepted by email through the Secure Email by Custom Cryptography (SECC) protocol that Alpha have developed.
 Requests through SECC are made in a custom domain language, sent in specially encrypted emails.
 Apollo decrypts these emails, stores them in its database, processes them, and then generates a new, outgoing email with any results.

 ## Cassandra: Prediction Engine